arpit-agr/v3-arpit-codes/src/content/designPrinciples/rule-of-least-power.md

 url: 'https://adactio.com/journal/14327'
 ---

-An extended excerpt from [Jeremy Keith's](https://adactio.com/) post "Robustness and Least Power":
+From [Jeremy Keith's](https://adactio.com/) post "Robustness and Least Power":

 When it comes to figuring out _what_ specific tools or technologies to use, there’s an equally useful principle: the rule of least power: